by Emily Ballew

 If you are less than six months out from your breast augmentation surgery, you could be going through the breast augmentation fake-out effect.

 In the first days and weeks into your breast augmentation recovery, you saw many things going on with your breasts—they were riding high and may have had a torpedo effect.
 As the swelling and bruising subsided, your breast implants appeared to be getting smaller.

-Many women wrestle with the size of their implants within the first few weeks after their breast augmentation, believing they've gone too small.
-Such regret can cause some to prematurely consider revising to a larger implant, not realizing that it takes several months to a year for the breasts to settle into their proper position and take full shape.
-And probably most understated or underestimated is the time it takes to mentally and emotionally adjust to the size and look of the new bust.
+You may not realize but it takes several months to a year for your breasts to settle into their proper position and take full shape.
+And perhaps you've understated or underestimated the time it takes to mentally and emotionally adjust to the size and look of your new bust.

-Most women feel that they went too conservative the first augmentation or that the look they had in mind was just not realistic for their anatomy.
-Choosing the appropriate size for your second surgery is imperative as it will prevent multiple surgeries down the road, as well as the potential for complications.
+If after six months to a year you still feel you went too conservative the first augmentation, choosing the appropriate size for your second surgery is imperative as it will prevent multiple surgeries down the road, as well as the potential for complications.
 Consider these tips to getting closer to the size you really want.

 The disappointment women have with their post-op size and shape often stems from not having realistic goals from the beginning.
 A breast augmentation alone will only give you a larger version of you, so to speak.
 You must additionally understand a breast augmentation's limitations.
 For instance, a breast augmentation will not fix breast ptosis, or sagging.

 Tip: To avoid having unrealistic expectations, you must have a firm understanding of your anatomy—what it can do and can't do.
 If you know this, you'll be more satisfied with what your natural breasts can really handle and not force them to go out of bounds.